 In the above configuration, we can see two containers that are running on the same host.
-To deploy our application, we'll use the following two commands.
-These two commands will deploy the application to the Cloud provider of our choice.
+To deploy our application, we'll use the following two commands to deploy the application to the cloud provider of our choice.

 $ docker-compose up -d COMPOSE_COMMIT: Build "app_1" Exec "rm -rf app_1" -d $ docker-compose up -d COMPOSE_COMMIT: Build "app_2" Exec "rm -rf app_2" -d

 As you can see from the above output, our app was built as quickly as a single command.
 Now we can upload this image to the cloud provider of our choice and deploy the application!